SchoolOfCode/workshop_tdd_2021/README.md

 4. Repeat steps 1-3 for additional words with multiple letters.
 You can choose any words you like.

 This process will help ensure that our function works correctly for more complex inputs by integrating the single letter scoring logic.

+### 🎫 Ticket 6 - Bonus score

+A new requirement has come in.

+> If a player uses all seven tiles, they should score a bonus of 50 points on top of the word score.

+Go through the TDD process (write a failing test -> update the implementation so that the test passes -> refactor where/if needed) to support/meet this requirement.

 ## 🎉 Conclusion